olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 room with you.
 It will give you a great idea of how much room for improvement you have.

+**Note: you can go a long way with great sound, but sometimes watching someone's facial expression when they speak -- and when they don't -- can make all the difference in the world.
+I wrote a follow up to this post on the topic of [webcams and how to make them suck less][in-sight].**

 [image]: {{ site.url }}/assets/microphone-setup.jpg
 [mic-technique]: {{ site.url }}/assets/microphone-sweet-spot.jpg
 [2i2]: https://focusrite.com/en/usb-audio-interface/scarlett/scarlett-2i2